vkleer/CI_PP1_TD/README.md

 - [favicon.ico](assets/images/favicon.ico) by [Joel Brodsky](https://www.holdenluntz.com/artists/joel-brodsky/) from [Holden Luntz Gallery](https://www.holdenluntz.com/artists/joel-brodsky/jim-morrison/) - I copped the image using Adobe Photoshop and used [favicon.io](https://favicon.io/) to turn it into an .ico file

 ### Text
-- The text that I used in 'The Band' section comes from [The Doors' Wikipedia page](https://en.wikipedia.org/wiki/The_Doors)
+- The text that I used in the 'The Band' section comes from [The Doors' Wikipedia page](https://en.wikipedia.org/wiki/The_Doors)
-- The text that I used in 'The Band Members' section comes from [The Official The Doors' site](https://thedoors.com/the-band)
+- The text that I used in the 'The Band Members' section comes from [The Official The Doors' site](https://thedoors.com/the-band)
 - The song descriptions on the 'Greatest Hits' section are snippets from their respective Wikipedia pages - [Light My Fire](https://en.wikipedia.org/wiki/Light_My_Fire), [Riders on the Storm](https://en.wikipedia.org/wiki/Riders_on_the_Storm) and [The End](https://en.wikipedia.org/wiki/The_End_(The_Doors_song))
+- The text that I used in the 'Legacy' section comes from a [Rolling Stones article](https://www.rollingstone.com/music/music-news/the-legacy-of-jim-morrison-and-the-doors-173068/) by [Mikal Gilmore](https://www.rollingstone.com/author/mikal-gilmore/)
+The event descriptions on the 'Legacy Events' section come from [The Doors' Wikipedia page](https://en.wikipedia.org/wiki/The_Doors#Legacy)

 ### Code
 - The HTML and CSS for the responsive navigation bar was inspired (not copy and pasted) by [a Medium article](https://medium.com/@lizfaria/create-a-responsive-dropdown-menu-in-html-css-in-ten-steps-fdb4aa906978) from [Liz Faria](https://medium.com/@lizfaria)